 Meraki Consultoría accompanies companies in the cultural transformation for sustainable development: from the analysis of the organization in socio-environmental issues, to the strategies and tactics, so that this evolution of culture, people and processes, transcends.

-We work under the premise of the BIA management methodology (Business Impact Assessment that measures and certifies B Companies) as a business model, and from there, adapt the policies, practices, values
+We work under the premise of the BIA management methodology (Business Impact Assessment that measures and certifies B Companies) as a business model, and from there, adapt the policies, practices, values and commitment to generate positive impact for companies, communities, people and the environment; oriented to Diversity, Inclusion and Gender Equity.

 What can be done to make Internal Communication more inclusive?